 This is an extremely frequently encountered class of inequalities, and contains the Cauchy-Schwarz inequality and its generalization, the Hölder inequality, in addition to inequalities representing the monotonicity of the $L_p$ norm, and also clearly contains any finite product of such inequalities.
-Additionally, we note that the constant 1 on the right hand side cannot be made larger, for all such inequalities are false when the sequences x and y consist of a single 1; also, as we show, this class of inequality is unchanged if 1 is replaced by any other constant in the interval (0,1].
+Additionally, we note that the constant 1 on the right hand side cannot be made larger, for all such inequalities are false when the sequences x and y consist of a single 1; also, as we show, the class of valid inequalities is unchanged if 1 is replaced by any other constant in the interval (0,1].